jinxyou/UIUC-ECE448/README.md

 # ECE448
-MPs for ECE 448/CS 440 Artificial Intelligence Spring 2023 at UIUC
+MPs and exams for ECE 448/CS 440 Artificial Intelligence Spring 2023 at UIUC